KIT-MAMID/mamid/USERMANUAL.md

  - General information: The overview shows the three most recent problems, as well as the  general status of the slaves.

  - Problems:
         The three most recent problems will appear in the overview.
-Problems can occure in slaves or replica sets.
+Problems can occur in slaves or Replica Sets.

  - Slave State:
         A pie diagram of the slaves states.
 Slaves can have one of four states: